binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 102 Purpose

-The purposes of the Federal Rules of Evidence are to (1) help the jury reach a fair and just determination, (2) eliminate unjustifiable expense and delay, and (3) promote the development of evidence law. **Rule 102**.
+The purposes of the Federal Rules of Evidence are to help the jury reach a fair and just determination, eliminate unjustifiable expense and delay, and promote the development of evidence law.

 ---

 ## Rule 104 Preliminary Questions

-Trial judges are given enormous discretion in determining whether evidence should be admitted or excluded.
+The rules give trial judges huge discretion in determining what evidence to admit and what to exclude.

-**Rule 104(a)** provides that the court must decide any preliminary question about whether a witness is qualified, a privilege exists, or evidence is admissible on its face.
-In so deciding, the court is not bound by evidence rules, except those on privilege.
+Under **Rule 104(a)** the court **must** decide preliminary questions about whether a witness is qualified, a privilege exists, or evidence is admissible on its face.
+When deciding preliminary questions the court is not bound by evidence rules except those on privilege.
 The burden of proof is on the party offering the evidence.

-**Rule 104(b)** provides that when the relevance of evidence depends on whether a fact exists, proof must be introduced sufficient to support a finding that the fact does exist.
+Under **Rule 104(b)** when the relevance of evidence depends on whether a fact exists, proof must be introduced sufficient to support a finding that the fact does exist.

-The standard of proof for a judge's evidentiary decisions is a **preponderance of the evidence standard**.
-A preponderance of the evidence is just enough evidence to make it more likely than not that the preliminary facts which support admission of the evidence are true.
-This is in keeping with the idea behind rules that all relevant evidence should be admitted unless it is excluded by a rule or precedent. [^1]
+The standard of proof for a judge's evidentiary decisions is a **preponderance of the evidence**.
+A preponderance of the evidence is just enough evidence to make it more likely than not that the preliminary facts which support admission are true.
+This is in keeping with the idea behind the rules that all relevant evidence should be admitted unless excluded by a rule or precedent. [^1]

+**Rule 104(c)** gives the judge broad discretion in preliminary questions, providing that the court **must** conduct any hearing on a preliminary question so that the jury cannot hear it if (1) the hearing involves the admissibility of a confession; (2) a defendant in a criminal case is a witness and so requests; or (3) justice so requires.

 [^1]:Dowling v.
 U.S. (1990) *illustrates preliminary questions (Rule 104)* (Dowling accused of robbing a bank wearing a ski mask; judge allowed prosecution to bring evidence that Dowling tried to rob a house two weeks later wearing a ski mask even though Dowling was acquitted in the house robbery where there was reasonable doubt [highest standard of proof] because a reasonable jury could still find by a preponderance of the evidence [more likely than not] that Dowling robbed the house)

-**Rule 104(c)** gives the judge broad discretion in preliminary questions, providing that the court **must** conduct any hearing on a preliminary question so that the jury cannot hear it if (1) the hearing involves the admissibility of a confession; (2) a defendant in a criminal case is a witness and so requests; or (3) justice so requires.

 ---